Link to

 How does Fox Chase combat disparities?

-The Office of Community Outreach at Fox Chase focuses on helping people understand how cancer may affect them and their families, and what they can do to reduce their risk of the disease.
+The Office of Community Outreach and Engagement at Fox Chase focuses on helping people understand how cancer may affect them and their families, and what they can do to reduce their risk of the disease.
 It offers many programs for the public, including:

 • A bilingual speakers’ bureau.
 Speakers from Fox Chase partner with community-based and faith-based institutions, educational institutions, and other organizations to deliver talks about cancer risks and screenings, and how to stay healthy.
 Sessions are available in both English and Spanish.